 - Sports Bra - Even if you have a great day wear bra, it's not going to offer the support you need during a workout.
 So invest in a good Sports Bra!
 They range in style and design from low to high impact, and can be compression or encapsulation style.
-The right Sports Bra will keep your breasts in place and reduce pain due to bounce, and also reduce damage to the ligaments in your breast tissue.
+The right Sports Bra will keep your breasts in place and reduce pain due to bounce, and also reduce or eliminate damage to the ligaments in your breast tissue.

 How to Put on Your Bra

 A lot of women aren't aware there is a right way and a wrong way to put on your bra.
 If you do up the band and pull on the straps and head out the door, you can be sure your breasts are not sitting properly in your bra cups.
 Just because you put your bra on your body does not mean your breast tissue automatically settled in the correct place.

 So once you have your bra done up and straps on, you want to lean forward almost 90 degrees.
 This helps your breast tissue naturally fall forward.
 Next, you want to take the opposite hand and reach past your cups under your arms.
 Gently pull any breast tissue forward in a scooping motion, following the lines of your bra.
 If you try to scoop everything into the top of your cup to get more cleavage, it won't fit quite right, so be sure to follow the lines of your bra.
 Stand straight and assess how your bra is fitting.
 You might need to adjust a bit to make sure your breast tissue is fully contained in your cup.
 Your "scoop and swoop" move will help stop breast tissue migration, and make sure you are properly supported and comfortable for your day.

 Below are some helpful and interesting bits of information regarding the items worn closest to you; your bra.